conema/starter-hugo-academic/content/home/working experience.md

     location: France, Paris
     date_start: '2020-05-01'
     date_end: '2020-10-31'
-    description: Intern at the GRM of GIE AXA.
+    description: Intern at the GRM of GIE AXA. |2-
+      * Implementing, maintaining and delivering quantitative models and analytical tools for financial instruments pricing: vanilla and complex derivatives for all commodity classes (Power, Gas, Oil, Coal).
+        * Support Front Office activity by providing short/long term quantitative analyses, risk assessment and the valuation of risk premium related to contract optionality and flexibilities.

 design:
   columns: '2'